-- 1. Install the new disk.

-- 2. On UNIX, mount the device as a file system.
-On Windows, format the disk.

-- 3. Allocate disk space for the chunk file.

-For instructions, see the chapter on managing data in the IBM Informix Administrator's Guide.

-4. Issue the following command to recreate the chunk files and restore the dbspace:
+- 1. Install the new disk. - 2.
+Based on your system, perform one of the following: - On UNIX, mount the device as a file system. - On Windows, format the disk. - 3.
+Allocate disk space for the chunk file.
+For instructions, see the chapter on managing data in the IBM Informix Administrator's Guide. - 4.
+Issue the onbar -r -O crashedspace command to recreate the chunk files and restore the dbspace.